A rigorous introduction to linear models: Bayesian Linear Model: Full Conjugate Prior

+The joint conjugate prior on the mean and variance parameters of a Gaussian distribution provides insight into constructing a full conjugate prior for the Bayesian linear model.

-To derive the full conjugate algorithm for the linear model, we place an inverse-gamma prior over the variance parameter instead.
-Putting a gamma prior over the inverse variance is equivalent to putting an inverse-gamma prior on the variance. \begin{definition}[Inverse-Gamma Distribution] A random variable $Y$ is said to follow the inverse-gamma distribution with parameters $r>0$ and $\lambda>0$ if
+To develop the full conjugate Bayesian model for linear regression, we place an inverse-Gamma prior (Definition~\ref{definition:inverse_gamma_distribution}) on the variance parameter.
+Alternatively, placing a Gamma prior on the inverse variance (also known as precision), $\gamma=1/\sigma^2$, is mathematically equivalent to using an inverse-Gamma prior on $\sigma^2$ itself.